SUBSCRIBE TO OUR BLOG

 Real world datasets are imperfect.
 They often contain invalid or missing data and patient demographic fields can vary across datasets.
 Intelligently and accurately stitching together patient records across data sources is therefore paramount for analyses that involve multiple sources of real world data, meet a research-grade standard and require regulatory approval.

 The starting point of patient matching is always some form of pairwise matching logic – that is, a criterion that determines whether a pair of records correspond to the same patient.
 There are a variety of criteria one can use, ranging from deterministic logic such as a rule that links two records if they have the same name and date of birth, to more complex algorithms with probabilistic or machine learning components.

-Limitations of pairwise matching
+Limitations of pairwise comparisons

-Consider the following table of patient data
+Consider the following table of patient data:

 - Share the same last name, or

 - Have at least two demographic fields in common

 An evaluation of pairs of records in isolation can be represented with pairs of nodes joined by edges, as shown below.
 The numbers in the nodes correspond to Record IDs in the table, and two nodes are connected if they satisfy the pairwise matching criteria.

 This representation suggests that records 1 and 2 should have the same patient ID, as should records 2 and 3.
 Continuing with this logic suggests that all 6 records should have the same patient ID.
 The alternative is to make an arbitrary determination as to how to assign patient IDs.

 This problem becomes increasingly intractable in real world situations in which we may have hundreds of patient records that are all sequentially connected.
 Assigning the same patient ID to all such records can result in numerous incorrect patient associations, leading to incorrectly merging patient records and potentially putting patient care at risk.
 The value of the patient match graph is the added precision achieved by layering it on top of pairwise comparisons.